 As discussed earlier, AMSR-E observations are potentially biased when it is raining.
 This is because assumptions are made about the partitioning between LWP and RWP in order to facilitate the retrieval since rainwater attenuates the microwave signal more strongly than liquid droplets (Lebsock and Su, 2014).
-It is assumed that rainwater does not occur for water paths below $180 \text{ g m}^{-2}$ , which may lead to inaccuracies since the true partitioning value is likely to vary.
-Because of these issues, some previous model evaluation studies (e.g. Furtado et al., 2016) have chosen to compare the TLWP (the sum of LWP and RWP) to the TLWP provided in some microwave-based products.
-We also do this in Fig. D3; for this plot, we only use the large-scale RWP and not the convective RWP (or LWP).
-However, it should be borne in mind that if the assumed partitioning threshold is incorrect, the TLWP value retrieved by the satellite will also be incorrect, and so it is unclear whether this leads to a more accurate model-to-satellite evaluation.
+It is assumed that rain water does not occur for water paths below 180 g m-2, which may lead to inaccuracies since the true partitioning value is likely to vary.
+Because of these issues, some previous model evaluation studies (e.g., Furtado et al., 2016) have chosen to compare the total liquid water path

+(TLWP=LWP+RWP) to the TLWP provided in some microwave based products.
+We also do this in Fig. D3; for this plot we only use the large-scale RWP and not the convective RWP (or LWP).
+However, it should be borne in mind that if the assumed